Shades of cyan: Process cyan

 Process cyan is not an RGB color, and there is no fixed conversion from CMYK primaries to RGB.
 Different formulations are used for printer's ink, so there can be variations in the printed color that is pure cyan ink.
-A typical formulation of process cyan is shown in the color box at right.
-The source of the color shown at right is the color cyan that is shown in the diagram located at the bottom of the tintbooks for CMYK printing.
+A typical formulation of process cyan is shown in the color box adjacent.
+The source of the color shown adjacent is the color cyan that is shown in the diagram located at the bottom of the tintbooks for CMYK printing.